 that oftentimes we forget the dangers they pose.
 In this blog, we share

-a few tips on how to avoid a truck’s blind spots, which can help
+a few tips on how to avoid a truck’s blind spots, which can help prevent

-increase your safety on the road.
+truck accidents and increase your safety on the road.

 Stay Away From The No-Zones

 Due to the sheer nature and size of a semi truck, there are a number of

 blind spots that you should try to avoid when sharing the road with these

 large vehicles.
 These blind spots, or no-zones, are located directly in

 front of the truck, behind the truck, and beside the truck’s right door.

 When you’re in a hurry to get somewhere, you may feel inclined to